andrew/ultimate-awesome/README.md

 - [Awesome-Decision-Making-Reinforcement-Learning](https://github.com/jiachenli94/Awesome-Decision-Making-Reinforcement-Learning) - A selection of state-of-the-art research materials on decision making and motion planning.
 - [awesome-malware-persistence](https://github.com/Karneades/awesome-malware-persistence) - A curated list of awesome malware persistence tools and resources. .
 - [awesome-clip](https://github.com/talkuhulk/awesome-clip) - A curated list of research based on CLIP.
+- [Awesome-Earth-Artificial-Intelligence](https://github.com/ESIPFed/Awesome-Earth-Artificial-Intelligence) - A curated list of Earth Science's Artificial Intelligence (AI) tutorials, notebooks, software, datasets, courses, books, video lectures and papers.
+Contributions most welcome.
+- [awesome-readwise](https://github.com/Scarvy/awesome-readwise) - A curated list of awesome Readwise libraries, plugins, software, and resources.
 - [Awesome-Foundation-Models-for-Weather-and-Climate](https://github.com/shengchaochen82/Awesome-Foundation-Models-for-Weather-and-Climate) - A comprehesive survey about foundation models for weather and cliamte data understanding.
 - [awesome-kde](https://github.com/shvedes/awesome-kde) - A curated list of awesome KDE applications, plugins, and resources.
 - [awesome-vdj](https://github.com/slowkow/awesome-vdj) - 📚 Tools and databases for analyzing HLA and VDJ genes.
 - [awesome-urbit](https://github.com/urbit/awesome-urbit) - A curated collection of projects and tools in the Urbit ecosystem.
 - [Awesome-Human-Video-Generation](https://github.com/wentaoL86/Awesome-Human-Video-Generation) - A work list of recent human video generation method.
 This repository focus on half/full body human video generation method, The Nerf, Gaussian splashing, Motion Pose, and talking head/Portrait is not included.
 Our details survey is online now.
 - [awesome-deep-neuroevolution](https://github.com/Alro10/awesome-deep-neuroevolution) - A collection of Deep Neuroevolution resources or evolutionary algorithms applying in Deep Learning (constantly updating).
-- [Awesome-Earth-Artificial-Intelligence](https://github.com/ESIPFed/Awesome-Earth-Artificial-Intelligence) - A curated list of Earth Science's Artificial Intelligence (AI) tutorials, notebooks, software, datasets, courses, books, video lectures and papers.
-Contributions most welcome.
 - [awesome-twitter-tools](https://github.com/hridaydutta123/awesome-twitter-tools) - A curated list of awesome twitter tools.
 - [awesome-github-alternatives](https://github.com/ianchanning/awesome-github-alternatives) - Love 'em or leave 'em.
 - [awesome-made-by-chinese](https://github.com/JN-H/awesome-made-by-chinese) - A collection of amazing open source projects that were made and mainly contributed by Chinese developers.I call it the high-star club.